Unity-Technologies/com.unity.probuilder/com.unity.probuilder/Documentation~/manual-uvs-actions.md

 ### Fit UVs

-Scale and move the selected UV element(s) to fit them exactly within the UV space.
+Use **Fit UVs** to scale and move the selected UV element(s) to fit them exactly within the UV space.

 ![Expand the island to occupy as much of the space as possible](images/UVExamples_FitUVs.png)